Introduction

 Checking and Adjusting Refrigerant Pressure

-This section provides a detailed guide on how to check and adjust your car AC’s refrigerant pressure using a pressure gauge.
+This section explains how to check and adjust your car AC’s refrigerant pressure using a pressure gauge.

 Using a Pressure Gauge